jmaurelli/dev-utils/docs/dev_workflow/create-prd.md

 # PRD - [Feature Name]

 ## Overview
-One-paragraph summary of what this feature is and why it matters.
+A one-paragraph summary describing the feature and its importance.

 ## Goals
 - [ ] Goal 1